-Students are responsible to purchase a Paul Mitchell Technical Kit at an additional cost from the tuition.
-Please note that students are responsible for the purchase of stationery supplies.
+Students will only be allowed to use Paul Mitchell technical kits and equipment while enrolled at the School.
+Students may purchase the Paul Mitchell Technical kit in its entirety from the School, or the individual contents may be purchased independently.
+Students are responsible to purchase a Paul Mitchell Technical Kit at an additional cost apart from the tuition.
+Please note that Students are responsible for the purchase of personal stationery supplies.